felix-mueller/plugin-examples-cockpit-kpi-overview-plugin/README.md

-# Cockpit Failed Jobs Plugin
+# Cockpit KPI Overview Plugin

 A Cockpit plugin which shows a grid list of [Failed Jobs][1] on the start page of Cockpit and has three columns: `Job ID`, `Process instance ID` and `Exception`.